by Dr. Jem Tosh

+I write because I enjoy it, but mostly because I feel that whatever I'm writing about really needs to be said.
 So, I disagree with the Anonymous Academic article published late last year in The Guardian, that the only reason people write academic books is for 'vanity'.
 I love to write, and regardless of where I ended up in life, I would have spent my time writing (much to the surprise of my high school English teacher...).
 Also, some things need the space that a book offers.
 I initially tried publishing my work in journals and repeatedly got feedback from editors that the scope of the paper was too big.
 I was also told that I needed to expand each section to provide more information and background for readers unfamiliar with all the different areas that I was trying to bring together.
 In short, Perverse Psychology and Psychology and Gender Dysphoria were just not possible in many of the academic publishing formats available, other than books.

-While there are important conversations to be had around institutions profiting over the hoarding of knowledge, producing an elitist system where papers are inaccessible to most, to assume that, 'much of the time that goes into writing these books is made possible through taxpayers’ money' (Anonymous Academic, 2015) is to make several problematic assumptions - the first being that those who write books are paid to do so.
+While there are important conversations to be had around institutions profiting over the hoarding of knowledge, producing an elitist system where papers are inaccessible to most, to assume that, "much of the time that goes into writing these books is made possible through taxpayers’ money" (Anonymous Academic, 2015) is to make several problematic assumptions - the first being that those who write books are paid to do so.
 This is not always the case.
 In fact, as is increasingly being documented, the majority of those who work at universities are on short-term and temporary contracts.
 They are paid by the hour, or by the course, their employment insecure, and their workload high as they continue to chase the ever-out-of-reach goal of a full time position, or dare I say it, tenure.